Hello, in this post, we will discuss the guide to EPF rules for employer. We will cover the following:

 The employer who is a part of the EPF scheme has to do some regular tasks.
 They have to pay to EPFO for the administrative expenses.
 With the arrival of UAN and online portals, these tasks have become a lot easier.

 An employer can also create trust to manage the EPF contribution.
 For this reason, an employer is not required to remit EPF contribution as it goes to the private trust.
 Instead, the trust should provide an equal or higher return than the EPFO.

 The employer with the help of Form 11 will register a new employee into the EPF scheme.
 However, it is not submitted to the EPF office, but the employer keeps it with himself and uses it to fill up the online form.

 Correction of Personal Details

 The employer should verify the authenticity of the employee.
-Therefore before linking UAN with the Aadhaar, the errors in the personal details of members like wrong spelling should be fixed by the employer.
+Therefore, before linking UAN with Aadhaar, the errors in the personal details of members like wrong spelling should be fixed by the employer.

 The employer generates the UAN for the new employee who does not have an existing UAN.
 To make a new UAN, the employer has to login UAN employer portal.